Main menu

 (5) misrepresentation of credentials or other material misstatement of fact relative to appointment as an interpreter;

-(6) removal from the Idaho Supreme Courtís list of interpreters; and
+(6) removal from the roster of court interpreters;

 As the Third Branch of Government, we provide access to justice through the timely, fair, and impartial resolution of cases.